emzeat/mz-lictools/README.md

     }
   },
   // specifies the license to be put at the top of each file.
 Use lictool --help
-  // to get a list of supported licenses
+  // to get a list of supported licenses.
+  // Set to false or leave out to omit the license text altogether.
   "license": "GPL-2.0-or-later",
   // do not retain existing licenses on the header but replace all licensing
-  // information with the license specified above "force_license": false,
+  // information with the license specified above.
+  "force_license": false,
   // globbing expressions to specify files for which to maintain a license header
   // all expressions will be applied relative to the directory holding the config